Three Foolproof Methods for Perfect Hard-Boiled Eggs (and Recipe Ideas for Hard-Boiled Eggs)

 - Bring water to a boil.
 As soon as it boils, turn off heat and cover eggs.
 Set timer for 12 minutes.

-- After 12 minutes, drain eggs, and add cold water with a couple of ice cubes.
-Let eggs cool at least 10 minutes in cold water, then drain and store in refrigerator.
+- After 12 minutes, drain eggs, and add cold water with some ice cubes.
+Let eggs cool about 10 minutes in cold water, then drain and store in refrigerator.

-Without a doubt, deviled eggs are my favorite things to make with boiled eggs, and I shared all of My Favorite Recipes for Deviled Eggs in one post.
+Without a doubt, deviled eggs are one of my favorite things to make with hard-cooked eggs, and I shared all of My Favorite Recipes for Deviled Eggs in one post.

 Fun Ideas for Easter Eggs: